Cadey89/PLP-Week-1-Assignment/Readme.md

 Importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+Integrated Development Environments (IDEs) are software suites that provides comprehensive tools for writing, debugging, and testing code (e.g., Visual Studio, Eclipse, IntelliJ IDEA)
+While Version Control Systems (VCS) are software tools for tracking changes to source code and coordinating work among team members (e.g Git, Subversion).
+IDEs allows developers to start programming new applications quickly because multiple utilities don't need to be manually configured and integrated as part of the set up process.
+It Saves time as developers don't need to spend hours individually learning how to use different tools when every utility is represented in the same workbench.
+It combines common developer tools into a single graphical user interface (GUI)

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.